Steve Harmison ripped apart the West Indies batting with some fantastic bowling © Getty Images

-On the other hand, England fought tooth and nail against Sri Lanka away from home, before collapsing like a pack of cards in the final Test of the series at Sinhalese Sports Club (SSC).
-By the time England squad landed on the shores of the scenic Caribbean Islands, it was crystal clear that England coach Duncan Fletcher was looking for raw pace to send shivers down the spine of West Indian batsmen.
+On the other hand, England fought tooth and nail against Sri Lanka away from home, before collapsing like a pack of cards in the final Test of the series at SSC.
+By the time England squad landed on the shores of the scenic Caribbean Islands, it was clear that England coach Duncan Fletcher was looking for raw pace to send shivers down the spine of West Indian batsmen.
 So, it resulted in Harmison, Simon Jones and Andrew Flintoff forming the pace troika.

 The final pace bowling slot was a toss up between Matthew Hoggard and James Anderson.
 Anderson, due to coaches tinkering with his action had lost the plot.
 So, the experienced campaigner Hoggard got the nod ahead of him for the first Test.
 Ashley Giles was picked as the lone spinner of the side.